 For some workflows with smaller data sizes, it may be more convenient if the Apply button was automatically applied even after changes are made to the pipeline module properties.
-You can change this from the application settings dialog, which is accessible from the Edit > Settings menu (ParaView > Preferences... on macOS).
+You can change this from the application settings dialog, which is accessible from the Edit > Settings menu.
 The setting is called Auto Apply.
 You can also change the Auto Apply state using the button from the toolbar.